 Now the company is ready to introduce Shine 2, its second generation tracker which solves a few of the issues of the first one.
 Read More

 Are you cool enough to strap two wearables to your arms at once?
 The makers of the Misfit Shine fitness tracker think that you are.
 The company's new app for the Pebble family of smartwatches allows both devices to stay in sync, but it needs a smartphone in the middle (Android or iPhone) and apps for both the Misfit and the Pebble on the phone, too.
+What an age we live in.
 Read More

 The Misfit Shine is an activity tracker for people who are tired of bracelets.
 Sure, this nifty guy comes with a sports band, but it's easy to pop out and hang from a necklace strap, belt clip, or whatever your tracker-holding-method-of-choice happens to be.
 Now you can get one on Touch of Modern for just $70.
 Read More